Lh4355/ChefBoyardee-Game/Backlog.md

 General
 - add arrows for navigation
 - decide whether or not to get rid of commented nodes/make a new file for them or leave them as is
+- once you unlock the front door and go into the living room, you can also exit out of the living room to the porch
+- add man in trenchcoat to sketchy alley that you can trade your gold skin for a fire extinguisher
+- add interaction for clicking on recycling bin of can, unlocks a blue mental health bar
+- descide what to put on inventory bar
+- make inventory bar collapseable

-Pretification Needed
+Prettification Needed
-- Robbery interactible clicking boxes (add sprites and overlay with image?)
+- Robbery interactible clicking boxes (add sprites and overlay with image?) (robber, and attendant sprites needed)
+- Make dumpster, dumpster key, and front door objects, fire extinguisher

 Bugs
 - Lose extra 5 health sometimes when going from node 1 -> 2 (shelf -> aisle)